Globular Cluster - Mike Stollery

 ‘The good old British Bobby,’ I said, in respect of the boys in blue.

-‘An’ anyway,’ said the first one, ‘there’s fuck all they can do about it ’cos the car isn’t technically damaged.
+‘An’ anyway,’ said the first one, ‘there’s sod all they can do about it ’cos the car isn’t technically damaged.
 My brother’s a lawyer, so ’e knows about these things.’

 ‘I suppose it can easily be blasted off with a hosepipe,’ I said, which made a lot of sense.
-They must wash police cars regularly, as you rarely see a dirty one.
+They must wash police cars regularly, as you never see a dirty one.

 ‘Usually, the turd just flies off when they drive away.
 A lot of the time they don’t even notice it’s there.’